JPL

 Credit: NASA/JPL-Caltech/MSSS

-Stitched together from 116 images, this view captured by NASA's Curiosity Mars rover shows the path it will take in the summer of 2020 as it drives toward the next region it will be investigating, the "sulfate-bearing unit."› Full image and caption
+Stitched together from 116 images, this view captured by NASA's Curiosity Mars rover shows the path it will take in the summer of 2020 as it drives toward the next region it will be investigating, the sulfate-bearing unit.

 Credit: NASA/JPL-Caltech/MSSS

-The goosebump-like textures in the center of this image were formed by water billions of years ago.
-NASA's Curiosity Mars rover discovered them as it crested the slope of the Greenheugh Pediment on February 24, 2020 (the 2685th Martian day, or sol, of the mission).› Full image and caption
+The goosebump-like features in the center of this image were formed by water billions of years ago.
+NASA's Curiosity Mars rover discovered them as it crested the slope of Greenheugh Pediment on Feb.
+24, 2020.

 Credit: NASA/JPL-Caltech/MSSS